valory-xyz/open-autonomy/docs/guides/publish_mint_packages.md

-Once you have finished developing and testing your service locally, is time to publish the developed software packages on a remote registry (so that they become publicly available) and mint them in the [Autonolas Protocol](https://docs.autonolas.network/protocol/).
+Once you have finished developing and testing your service locally, it is time to publish the developed software packages on a remote registry (so that they become publicly available) and mint them in the [Autonolas Protocol](https://docs.autonolas.network/protocol/).

 <figure markdown>
 ![](../images/development_process_mint_packages_on_chain.svg)